-Do I Want to Be a Reporter?
+Should I Become a Reporter?

 Reporters, also referred to as journalists, are news professionals who inform the public of current events.
 They may work in print, online, television or radio media.
 Reporters gather information by investigating leads, researching data and conducting interviews before composing and delivering news stories.
 Those in radio and television may record their newscasts live from the scene and are often required to travel extensively.
 Some locations may hold danger, such as those related to wars or natural disasters.

-|Degree Level||Bachelor's degree*|
+|Degree Level||Bachelor's degree (minimum)|

-|Degree Field||Journalism, communications or related fields, such as English or political science*|
+|Degree Field||Journalism, communications or a related field, such as English or political science|

 |Experience||Experience from internships preferred|

-|Computer Skills||Able to use database software like FileMaker Pro or Microsoft Access as well as statistical analysis software; should be familiar with social media applications, such as Facebook or Twitter**|
+|Key Skills||Objective and persistent; strong communication and interpersonal skills are also essential; able to use database software, like FileMaker Pro or Microsoft Access, as well as statistical analysis software; should be familiar with social media applications; physical stamina and a flexible schedule|

-Sources: *U.S. Bureau of Labor Statistics, **O*Net Online.
+Sources: *U.S. Bureau of Labor Statistics, O*Net Online

 Step 1: Earn a Bachelor's Degree

 A reporter is generally required to hold at least a bachelor's degree in journalism, communications or a related media writing major.
 Bachelor's degree programs typically take four years to complete and combine liberal arts education with reporting instruction.
 Courses may include:

-Step 2: Obtain Employment
+Step 3: Obtain Employment

 Graduates of journalism degree programs may find entry-level employment with small newspapers, magazines and broadcast stations.
 Reporters can begin the employment search by requesting job listings from their colleges' journalism departments.
 When applying for positions, cover letters and resumes should be grammatically correct and free of typos to demonstrate writing skills and attention to detail.
 Employers may also ask for writing samples that have been published in newspapers or magazines.

-Step 3: Advance with Experience
+Step 4: Advance with Experience

+According to the BLS, this job field is expected to decline sharply in coming years.
+Employment may be easier to find in local news institutions and in multimedia news.
 Reporters typically begin in lower-level positions as general reporters.
 As they develop professionally, reporters may take on more complex assignments and move on to bigger publications or broadcast stations.
 Some reporters become specialists in particular fields of news writing, while others progress to jobs as editors or directors.